3-913, Physics and Astronomy

 Hubble Fellow, Princeton University

 Ph.D., 1996, California Institute of Technology

 Curriculum vitae (PDF)

 Kevin Hayakawa (Fourth year)

 Guidelines for the UCLA Astronomy Comprehensive Exam can be found here .

 Research Interests: Theoretical Astrophysics

 are my principal subject of interest today.
-My students and I pursue both theoretical and observational programs on a variety of topics.
+My students and I pursue mostly theoretical but also some observational programs on a variety of topics.

 which are the dominant stellar demographic in the Galaxy.
 Along with Norm Murray, at CITA, I have been studying the in situ assembly of